yangymargaret/REUNION/README.md

 ReDiscover takes the regulatory associations estimated by Unify as input to perform TF binding prediction.
 Unify and ReDiscover supports each other within one framework.

 Unify

 The command to use Unify to infer peak-TF-gene associations is as follows:

 python test_reunion_1.py [Options]

+ReDiscover

+The command to use ReDiscover to perform TF binding prediction is as follows:

+python test_reunion_2.py [Options]

 ************************************************************************************